Joydeepgill/GNG2101-Summer-2019/README.md

 |:--:|
 | *Stylus* |

   Implementing a much thicker version of a stylus (see Figure 1 below) that is used by our client experiencing hand tremors.
 Many different styluses are out on the market nowadays (ie. Apple Pencil, Galaxy Note Pen, etc), however, they are all very thin in shape and form.
 This becomes troublesome when experiencing hand tremors since a thin stylus will not have much grip, so there is nothing to hold onto when the tremors take place.
 Making a much thicker stylus would provide a much better grip in this type of situation.
-[TODO - Reword]